 Additionally, activists are still fighting for the right to grow their own cannabis.
 Associated cultivation for patients and doctors is the focus for many Peruvians involved in the movement these days.

 Peru’s cannabis market potential

-While businesses are happy to help Peruvian patients that need the drug, their focus is on exportation.
-Peruvian growers are looking to foreign markets’ demand for cannabis to fund their practices and make them rich.
+Business focus is on exportation.
 Notably, with the recent shortage of cannabis supply in the North American market, Peru can fill these needs.

 Cheap costs, high profits